Ibrahim Tall: Heart of Midlothian

 Tall moved to Hearts in August 2005 in controversial circumstances, with tabloids speculating that he was signed by club owner Vladimir Romanov, against the wishes of then head coach George Burley.
 Commenting on the signings of Tall and Brazilian Samuel Camazzola, Burley himself would only admit that the situation was "not ideal".
 Tall then appeared to become the victim of internal club politics as, despite his reported £8,000 per week salary, he spent the first 7 months of his Hearts career either sitting on the bench or in the stand.

 An injury to José Gonçalves and the omission from the team of Andy Webster, due to a contract dispute with the club, eventually allowed Tall to make his competitive debut, as a substitute, in the 2–0 victory over Kilmarnock on 15 April.
 After this, he formed a solid defensive partnership with club captain Steven Pressley during the final weeks of the 2005–06 season and ended it on a positive note, when he collected his first senior medal as Hearts defeated Gretna in the Scottish Cup final.

 On 26 July, Tall scored his first competitive goal for Hearts, in the club's first game in Europe's elite club competition, the UEFA Champions League.
 His strike against Bosnian club NK Široki Brijeg helped his side to a 3–0 aggregate victory.

 On 15 May 2008, it was announced that Tall had left Hearts.

 Return to France

 On 10 June 2008 Tall returned to France with newly promoted FC Nantes, signing a two-year contract with the Ligue 1 side.

 Later career

-On 31 July 2010, he signed a two-year contract with Larissa.
+On 31 July 2010, he signed a two-year contract with AEL.
 After one and half years with the Greek club, Tall left on a free transfer and joined Swiss side FC Lausanne-Sport in February 2012.
 Tall made 22 (1 as sub) appearances in the 2012–13 season but appeared to have been released for the 2013–14 season.